mwlang/gentelella-rails/README.md

 There is no need to include bootstrap-sprockets, font-awesome, jquery, etc. as these are all included via the gem when you "require gentelella"

+NOTE: gentella-custom is meant to be edited!
+If you find things breaking from include/import lines of this file, comment out the offending lines.  gentella-custom is where you can place all project-specific scripts.

 Finally, add the stylesheet directives to your assets/stylesheets/application.scss